and Jon Millman

 All of these are options in different leagues I am in and I am sure there are many more options, so make sure to know yours and make moves every week to improve your team.

 This is getting a bit more intricate, but there are differences with how to draft in a 10, 12 or 14+ team league.
 Without getting too specific, be sure to know how many teams there are.
 It will affect how long you can wait for your QB, or other positions knowing if the talent pool is a bit deeper, like in a 10 team league, or much thinner as in a big league.

 Fantasy Playoff Schedule

-Most college fantasy football leagues hold their “Super Bowl” title game in Week 13.
-However, there are some leagues that wrap things up in Week 14 (when most of the conference title games are taking place – a stupid idea, but we digress).
-If you are the commissioner of your league, we highly suggest you end things in Week 13.
-Too many teams don’t play on week 14, and your title game will become a waiver wire free-for-all.
+Most college fantasy football leagues typically hold their “Super Bowl” title game the week PRIOR to the conference title games (SEC, Big Ten, etc.).
+However, there are some leagues that wrap things up during conference title week (a stupid idea, but we digress).
+If you are the commissioner of your league, we highly suggest you end things the week PRIOR to conference title week.
+Too many teams don’t play during conference title week, and your title game will become a waiver wire free-for-all.

 Bottom line: before your league draft, always know when your fantasy playoffs and title game will be held.
 Then, look to see which players have bye weeks during that critical period.

 The message here is to take the time to decipher and dissect your league scoring and then to develop a custom strategy for building a team to take advantage of it.
 If you are not sure what that is, be sure to reach out and one of our experts here on staff will assist you.